If you haven’t heard of oil pulling, you’ll be happy to know that a natural alternative to mouthwash exists.

 For optimal results, rinse with salt water.
 To complete the procedure, brush your teeth and drink two glasses of filtered, purified water.

-By swishing non-GMO, organic oil in the mouth, bacteria, plaque, and food particles that are wedged between the teeth are captured.
+By swishing oil in the mouth, bacteria that’s stuck between the teeth are captured.

 Thanks to this traditional cleansing practice, there’s no need to scrape the tongue, chew unhealthy gum or use toxic mouthwash that contains harsh chemicals.3